-And don’t forget: keep combining holistic analytics methods with long and short-term product goals in mind, in tandem with models which take available resources into account as well.
+And don’t forget: keep combining holistic (analytical) methods with long and short-term product goals in mind, in tandem with models that take available resources into account as well.

 Feature Prioritization Techniques

 In his book Designing for Emotion, Aarron Walter adapts the Maslow pyramid for user needs.
 This approach to feature prioritization can work extremely well categorizing the long list of features in an idea pool.
 It also helps to make tough decisions, even when certain nice-to-have features fall out of the actual scope.

 According to the theory, an upper level can only be reached when the previous one has been satisfied.
 This is a reasonable and useful approach, especially when building an MVP.

 In fact, this method of feature prioritization saved us a lot of debates and rationalizing when members of the product team clung to ideas that did not serve the product’s vision.

 However, doing everything by the rules may result in a product that functions but lacks personality.
 It might sound like an exaggeration, but ending up with a well-done output that has no impact because it makes no impression comes very easy.